gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 Control:
 Classes that encapsuate the Business logic:
 - Main class, that starts the GUI or allows a console run.

-- Mgmt sub-package:
+* Mgmt sub-package:
 - LanguagesManager: Singleton in charge of the overall information on languages.
 - SpecificLanguageManager: Singleton looks after index and repo of a given language.
 - RecommendationsHandler: Singleton that generates the recommendations.

+* Querytermgen sub-package:
-	Querytermgen sub-package: -Query term generator: Called by the RecommendationsHandler.
+- Query term generator: Called by the RecommendationsHandler.

+* Index sub-package:
-	Index sub-package: - LSA indexer: LSA indexing.
+- LSA indexer: LSA indexing.
 - Per-Language indexer: Lucene indexing.
 - Indexer: dummy super-class from which the 2 former inherit.

+* Query sub-package:
-	Query sub-package: - Query handler: dummy super-class
+- Query handler: dummy super-class
 - Per-language query handler
 - LSA query handler: Querying with LSA.
 - CL query handler: Cross-language query handler.
 Implements optimizations.

+* Utils sub-package:
-	Utils sub-package: - TranslationHandler: Singleton allowing to use translation services of Apertium, 					     Google Translate and/or Moses.
+- TranslationHandler: Singleton allowing to use translation services of Apertium, Google Translate and/or Moses.

+Model:
-Model: Data classes:
+Data classes:
 - LanguageFolder: Matches a language to its repository and index.
 - PaperHit: Resulting item from a query.
 - ResultsList: List of resulting items from a query.
 - QueryTerms: Encapsulates a query string over each language, or one string that combines all languages.
 - IndexedDocLSA: Data for indexing a document in LSA.
 	-
+View:
-View: GUI related classes.
+GUI related classes.

 Apart from surveying some available alternatives for implementing cross-language information retrieval, the aim of this project was to allow the comparison of different approaches to the cross-language support: